Oilers end road trip with 2-1 win over Blues

 Lucic tied the game when he fired a shot off Blues defenseman Joel Edmundson's stick and underneath the glove of Allen for his 14th tally.

+''When they scored all of a sudden we started watching them,'' Blues coach Mike Yeo said. ''We were waiting for the next bad thing to happen and we stopped playing.
+So that was the difference in the game because at that point they drew the five-on-three and obviously got the go-ahead goal.''

-NOTES: St. Louis has lost four straight games under coach Mike Yeo after starting 7-1-0. ...
+NOTES: St. Louis has lost four straight games under Yeo after starting 7-1-0. ...
 Newly acquired Blues C Zach Sanford was in attendance after being acquired in a trade for Shattenkirk. ...
-Oilers' Connor McDavid has an assist in four consecutive games.
+McDavid has an assist in four consecutive games.

 UP NEXT